sagemath/sage-archive-2023-02-01/src/doc/en/installation/source.rst

 distribution contains (essentially) everything on which Sage depends.

-    Make sure there are no spaces in the directory name under which you build .
-Running from a directory with spaces in it is supported but discouraged.
-Building is not possible, since several of the components of do not build if there are spaces in the path.
+Make sure there are no spaces in the directory name under which you build.
+Running from a directory with spaces in its name is supported but discouraged.
+Building is not possible, since several of the components do not build if there are spaces in the path.

 #.
-Go to http://sagemath.org/download-source.html , select a mirror,
+Go to http://www.sagemath.org/download-source.html , select a mirror,
    and download the file sage-\*.tar.

    This tarfile contains the source code for Sage and the source for